-The terms of reference of the CG Committee (which was amended and adopted by the Board on 31 December 2018 in response to the amendments to the Corporate Governance Code and Corporate Governance Report which took effect on 1 January 2019) are available on the website of the Company at www.gloriousphl.com.cn.
+The terms of reference of the CG Committee (which was amended and adopted by the Board on 31 December 2018 in response to the amendments to the Corporate Governance Code which took effect on 1 January 2019) are available on the website of the Company at www.gloriousphl.com.cn.

-A meeting was held by the CG Committee during the Review Period.
+Two meetings was held by the CG Committee during the Review Period.
 The meeting was held to review, consider and discuss the following matters, inter alia, regarding the corporate governance of the Company: